Basoul/Suggested-Solution-to-R.L./README.md

 This is a suggested soluton to "Reinforcement Learning: An Introduction", second version, written by Richard S. Sutton and Andrew G. Barto.

-Please download it to read it.
+Please download it to read.

 All suggestions are welcome.